Larisa-Antsifrova/se-school-hw03-testing/README.md

 ### /user/login - Logging in a user

-Endpoint to authenticate a user.
+Authenticates a user.

 - Email and password are required.
-- Email and password fields are validated only for their presence.
+- The fields are validated only for their presence.
-- If a user with the provided e-mail and or password does not exist in database, general error message is returned.
+- If a user with the provided e-mail and/or password does not exist in database, general error message is returned.
 - If validation is successful and credentials are right, the JSON Web Token is created and returned.
 - JWT has limited life span.